 Kearny Point is a 130-acre industrial campus located in Kearny, New Jersey, situated between Jersey City and Newark at the confluence of the Hackensack and Passaic Rivers.
 Hugo Neu, the developer, has a long‑term vision to convert this unique site and its real estate assets into a dynamic, innovative and market‑responsive commercial, recreational and cultural destination designed to attract a range of businesses and industries.

 Hugo Neu engaged STUDIOS to help with the transformation of this historic property by first creating a development plan.
-Working with the entire project team, we are evaluating both the 130‑acre property and the existing structures that are currently vacant.
-The process includes synthesizing the critical physical, programmatic, and economic issues through technical research and options development to inform the decision‑making process and hierarchy of transformation.
+Working with the entire project team, we have evaluated both the 130‑acre property and the existing structures that are currently vacant.
+The process included synthesizing the critical physical, programmatic, and economic issues through technical research and options development to inform the decision‑making process and hierarchy of transformation.

 Key components of the project include: